-Fate Worse than Death: Dr. Reinhardt ends up in a hellish burning landscape, while being trapped in Maximillian's body.
+Fate Worse than Death: Dr. Reinhardt ends up in a (possibly literally) hellish burning landscape, while being trapped in Maximillian's body.
 Long before that, of course, he zombified his entire crew into wretches too mindless to even notice their ship collapsing around them - another Fate Worse than Death.

 Guns Akimbo: Everyone, both sentry robots and humans, wields two of the double-barreled laser pistols (one barrel above the handle, one below) issued on the Cygnus.

 V.I.N.Cent and B.O.B. are also equipped with laser emitters in both of their front "arms."
 (Their grasping manipulators extend to the sides, from their "shoulders.")
 V.I.N.Cent's are disabled (i.e., shot out) by the automated security system soon after boarding Cygnus.
 They are then repaired twice: He gets a temporary fix for the shooting gallery scene, and a permanent fix from B.O.B. shortly thereafter, to aid the humans during the final battle.
 (This is one of the signs the shooting gallery scene was a last-minute addition.)

 There are several clues that give their fate away: Harry spots one of the "robots" walking with a limp, the hydroponics garden is far larger than it needs to be for one man, none of the crew took their uniforms or other gear with them when they "abandoned ship", and Dan witnesses what looks like a funeral for one of the "robots."